ff137/ff137/README.md

 - Retail Market Basket Analysis: Scalable solutions for finding frequent patterns and item associations in very large datasets for Pepkor, The Foschini Group, and Kaap Agri; included weather data correlation
 - XDS Credit Scoring System: Redesigned a credit scoring system for a leading credit bureau in South Africa, migrating from a ridiculously outdated and unmaintainable SAS and SQL system, to a scalable Scala and Spark solution
 - ID Scan: Full pipeline design including image normalization, OCR, barcode reading, facial recognition, and integration with the Sovrin network for SSI and Verified Credentials; developed liveness check capabilities and advanced computer vision applications using Detectron2, custom Mask-RCNN models and OpenCV
-- and of course many more projects.
+- and many more projects.

 My main programming languages are **Scala** and **Python**